- Department of Neurology (Office)

 Brain wave (EEG) phenotypes emerge from altered neuronal signaling properties, and are of special interest.
 Six mouse mutants causing spike-wave synchronization of the neocortex have been discovered in our laboratory (tottering, lethargic, ducky, and stargazer, slow wave, and mocha) and are linked to mutations of voltage-gated calcium ion channels, AMPA receptor trafficking TARP subunits, a sodium hydrogen exchanger, and vesicular zinc trafficking.
 Study of these mice have led to the identification of novel members of the TARP gene family, and a new understanding of how related molecules rescue function and determine selective vulnerability within thalamocortical pathways.
 Other new mouse models for human epilepsy syndromes involving mutant ion channel, receptor, synaptic vesicle proteins, and transcription factors for interneuron migration are being analyzed to pinpoint the neural network and specific electrophysiological abnormalities characteristic of the human disorder.
 We are also exploring activity-induced changes of downstream gene expression and conditional gene silencing in epileptic brain to identify regulatory pathways that are critical mechanisms of disease progression.
 Some of these genes, such as those for glutamate and GABA transporters and apoptotic pathways suggest distinct mechanisms for seizure-induced excitotoxicity and cell death.

 Our laboratory recently discovered that mouse models of Alzheimer’s Disease show non-convulsive cortical hyperexcitability, heralding a paradigm change in understanding the basis for cognitive disorders in familial AD.
 We have also identified MAPT1, the gene for tau protein, as a critical modifier of AD-linked cognitive decline and epilepsy.
+Other models of Long QT interval genes link arrhythmias of heart and brain, and sudden unexpected death.

-At present, mutant mouse models of inherited disorders in neuronal excitability are under investigation using the molecular anatomical techniques of in situ hybridization and immunohistochemistry, quantitative analysis of seizure-activated mRNAs, in vivo and in vitro cell physiology, and optical fluorescence measurements of ion channel activity in presynaptic terminals of mouse brain slices.
+At present, mutant mouse models of inherited disorders in neuronal excitability are under investigation using the molecular anatomical techniques of in situ hybridization and immunohistochemistry, quantitative analysis of seizure-activated mRNAs, in vivo and in vitro cell physiology, 2 photon imaging, and optical fluorescence measurements of ion channel activity in presynaptic terminals of mouse brain slices.
 These studies form the basis for development of strategies to selectively correct the tissue expression of neuronal gene errors early in development.

 - Tang M, Gao G, Rueda CB, Yu H, Thibodeaux DN, Awano T, Engelstad KM, Sanchez-Quintero MJ, Yang H, Li F, Li H, Su Q, Shetler KE, Jones L, Seo R, McConathy J, Hillman EM, Noebels JL, De Vivo DC, Monani UR.
 "Brain microvasculature defects and Glut1 deficiency syndrome averted by early repletion of the glucose transporter-1 protein."
 Nat Commun.
 2017 January 20;8:14152.
 Pubmed PMID: 28106060